History of the Kansas City Chiefs: 2007

 The Chiefs' 2007 off-season began with turmoil over the contract of Tony Gonzalez, and the long-term career of Trent Green in Kansas City.
 Backup quarterback Damon Huard was signed to a three-year contract in February and Green was not only asked to restructure his contract but offered in trades to other teams.

 On June 5, the Chiefs agreed to trade Green to the Miami Dolphins for a conditional fifth round pick in the 2008 NFL draft, pending a physical from Green.

 The Chiefs' 2007 training camp was documented in the HBO/NFL Films documentary reality television series, Hard Knocks: Training Camp with the Kansas City Chiefs The series premiered on August 8, 2007.

 After a strong 4–3 start, the Chiefs' offensive woes slowed the team down.
 Five different running backs were used after Larry Johnson was injured in week 9 against Green Bay.
 The team also had no stability at quarterback with Huard and Brodie Croyle, while their offensive line depleted in the absence of their former Pro Bowl guard Will Shields.

 The season ended with a nine-game losing streak, the team's first since 1987, and a 4–12 record.
 It was the Chiefs' first season with 12 losses since 1978.

 Head coach Herman Edwards continued to build upon the Chiefs' roster with young players, mostly on defense, and attempted stabilize a once record-setting offensive line.
-The Chiefs continue to rebuild a defense that may quietly creep its way back to respectability.

 To honor their late owner Lamar Hunt, the Chiefs wore a special American Football League patch on their uniforms with the initials "LH" emblazoned inside the logo's football.